Emilia-Capital/comment-hacks/readme.txt

     * Remove `[...]` from pingback / trackback excerpt in cleaned emails as that's already included by core.
     * Replace link to ARIN with link to [ip-lookup.net](http://ip-lookup.net) for details about the IP.
     * Refactored code for readability and code quality.
+    * Refactor upgrade routine to do less DB queries.

 = 1.2 =